 Across all price ranges, you’ll have the choice between gloves that are made with or without removable liners.
 In general, gloves with removable liners will be slightly warmer but are a little bulkier and less dexterous.
 For us, the most compelling reason to choose a glove with a liner is that it’s more adaptable to different temperatures.
 You can wear the shell on a warm spring day and use both (or swap out other liners you may own) for the rest of the season.
 Another benefit is that it’s easier to dry out the gloves if they happen to get wet by separating the two pieces.
 And as a bonus, if you get a glove with thin liners (like the Dakine Titan), you can use them for activities like cold-weather running or driving.

-It's 2020, so why wouldn't you want touch-screen sensitivity on your ski gloves?
-A number of manufacturers now offer exactly that (including the Burton Gore-Tex and The North Face Montana), so that you can snap photos or videos without taking your gloves off.
+It's 2023, so why wouldn't you want touch-screen sensitivity on your ski gloves?
+A number of manufacturers now offer exactly that (including The North Face's Montana), so that you can snap photos or videos without taking your gloves off.
 You'll most often find the technology, however, on thin gloves and liners where it's easier to incorporate, plus the thinner liners are more precise when typing.
 On some models, only pointer fingers and thumbs are touch-screen compatible.
-Overall, we consider this a nice feature if a glove you like has it, but not one that we would alter our purchase for.
+Overall, we consider this a nice feature if a model you like has it, but it's not the first factor we consider in selecting a glove.

 Gauntlet-style gloves in particular often have a cinch or draw cord to tighten the opening where snow can enter (this differs from a wrist strap, which tightens the glove over the hand and wrist).
 By pulling the cinch or draw cord, you can effectively prevent moisture from entering your glove in all but the wettest of conditions.
 Much like a powder skirt on a ski jacket, this can be very effective at tightening down your gear before skiing through the deep stuff.